nmdickson/GCfit/pulsar_testing/notes.md

 We unfortunately are also seeing the bizarre bug where the normalization sometimes overflows the bounds of the array?
 Still have no idea what causes that, definitely not good.

+Update: with the pulsars I have locally (eg not from the ATNF catalogue) all pulsars fall into the non-zero probability range, should have a look at the pulsar that doesn't and see if we can locate it in one of the two 47 Tuc pulsar papers.